madgik/detexa/WorkflowBuilder/readme.md

-# LLM-Enhanced DETEXA Workflow Builder
+# LLM-Enhanced DETEXA Workflow Builder (Alpha Version)

 This project provides an interactive interface and backend engine for configuring **semantic enrichment workflows** using DETEXA and **LLMs**.
 It enables users to combine traditional SQL-based text processing with targeted LLM-based enhancement through UDFs.